-(1) The bald eagle is no longer listed by the U.S. Fish and Wildlife Service as threatened or endangered.
+- (1) The bald eagle is no longer listed by the U.S. Fish and Wildlife Service as threatened or endangered.
 There are currently six active bald eagle nests on Camp Lejeune.
 The nests are located at the following grid points:

-(a) Sneads Creek Nest - 803-297
+- (a) Sneads Creek Nest 803-297

-- (b) Traps Bay Nest 857-274 - (c) TLZ Eagle Nest 783-414
+- (b) Traps Bay Nest 857-274

+- (c) TLZ Eagle Nest 783-415

 - (d) G-10 (MP-6) Nest 952-354

-- (e) Freeman Creek Nest 925-313
+- (e) Freeman Creek Nest 924-324

-- (f) Hospital Point 834-394
+- (f) Hospital Point 834-395

-(2) In accordance with Camp Lejeune's permit under the Bald Eagle and Golden Eagle Protection Act, no training activities, either on foot and/or in wheeled and tracked vehicles may occur within 100 feet of any active bald eagle nest (1 October 1 to 15 May or until the eaglet(s) fledge, which may be before or after 15 May).
-This restriction does not apply to established roads that are currently being used.
+- (2) In accordance with Camp Lejeune's permit under the Bald Eagle and Golden Eagle Protection Act, no training activities, either on foot and/or in wheeled and tracked vehicles may occur within 100 feet of any active bald eagle nest (1 October to 15 May or until the eaglet(s) fledge, which may be before or after 15 May).
+This restriction does not apply to established roads that are currently

+being used.
 Any blank ammunition and/or artillery fire must be directed away from any bald eagle nest.
 Aircraft using the LHD Deck will only ingress/egress from the north, south or west of Highway 172.
-Additional Bald Eagle nests may exist but are, as of yet, undocumented.
+Additional Bald Eagle nests may exist but are, not yet documented.
 Bald Eagle sighting occurring from January - June shall be reported to EMD personnel at (910) 451-5063.

-h.
+- h.
 Eastern Diamondback Rattlesnake and other Snakes.
 Eastern Diamondback Rattlesnakes are a state-listed endangered species and are protected by North Carolina law.
 Do not harass or kill any snakes.
-Note that the vast majority of snakes seen on Camp Lejeune are nonvenomous/non-poisonous.
+Note that the vast majority of snakes seen on Camp Lejeune are non-venomous/non-poisonous. - i.

-i.
 Marine Mammals.
 The waters surrounding Camp Lejeune are inhabited by marine mammals, including dolphins, whales, and porpoise.
 All marine mammals are protected under the Marine Mammal Protection Act.
 Those marine mammals that are listed under the Endangered Species Act, such as the North Atlantic Right Whale, receive additional protection.
-When using the following ranges N-1/BT-3 Impact Areas, Ranges E-1, H-1, G-5, G-7, precautions shall be taken to avoid harm to marine mammals.

-(1) All RTAs must be scheduled and approved in RFMSS prior to use.
-Ranges that are close to the AIWW or use the N-1/BT-3 Impact Area and training or operations in the Atlantic Ocean Sector, to include Onslow Bay, must be scheduled at least 14 days prior to use to allow publication of a NOTMAR and coordination with external agencies, per the Code of Federal Regulations.
-The preferred method to conduct these sweeps is through a civilian contracted aircraft.
-Based on the approved RFMSS request Range Control will schedule the air sweep NLT two weeks in advance.
-Military aircraft may be used if available.
-If there is no air sweep, no live-fire can be conducted.
-Ranges requiring aerial range sweeps (G-5, G-7, H-1, E-1, G-10 Naval Gunfire, and N-1/BT-3 Impact Area) require scheduling in RFMSS at least 90 days prior for Range Control to submit a range sweep request prior to the 2d MAW Fragmentary (FRAG) conference if using a military aircraft.

-(2) Prior to commencing live-fire exercises in the N-1/BT-3 Impact Area, an air sweep must be conducted to ensure there are no marine mammals and sea turtles (in addition to civilian boats) in the impact area.

-(a) If a marine mammal or sea turtle is spotted in the N-1/BT-3 Impact Area, or in the SDZ/WDZ of the weapons being fired or dropped, all live-fire operations shall be halted.
-Firing cannot commence until the marine mammal clears the impact area.

-(b) Lookouts with binoculars/night vision devices will be placed in the Bear and North Onslow Towers for safety purposes.
-These lookouts, as detailed in the range instruction folders, shall maintain a marine mammal watch and will "CHECK-FIRE" the range should any marine mammal be detected in the impact area.

-(c) All marine mammal sightings associated with range sweeps shall be documented by noting date, time, number, species, location, and direction.
+When using N-1/BT-3 Impact Areas, Ranges E-1, H-1, G-7, precautions shall be taken to avoid harm to marine mammals. - (1) Prior to commencing live-fire exercises in the N-1/BT-3 Impact Area, an air sweep must be conducted to ensure there are no marine mammals and sea turtles (in addition to civilian boats) in the impact area. - (a) If a marine mammal or sea turtle is spotted in the N-1/BT-3 Impact Area, or in the SDZ/WDZ of the weapons being fired or dropped, all live-fire operations shall be halted.
+Firing cannot commence until the marine mammal clears the impact area. - (b) Lookouts with binoculars/night vision devices will be placed in the Bear and North Onslow Towers for safety purposes.
+These lookouts, as detailed in the range cards, shall maintain a marine mammal watch and will "CHECK-FIRE" the range should any marine mammal be detected in the impact area. - (c) All marine mammal sightings associated with range sweeps shall be documented by noting date, time, number, species, location, and direction.
 Any action taken related to suspension of training activities will be noted.
 If no marine mammal or other protected species (e.g., sea turtles) are sighted, a negative report shall be submitted with all of the above information except species data.
 If a whale or other marine mammal is spotted within the SDZ/WDZ of the weapons being fired or dropped all live-fire operations shall be halted.
 Live-fire will not resume until the marine mammal or sea turtle clears the impact area.